agostinoandriolo/clusterDEIguide/ClusterDEIUserGuide-master/docs/UsingSLURM.rst

 Some options can be specified using either the short (prefixed with just one dash and a letter) or the long (two dashes) form.

-There are four **mandatory** options you must specify on your job to successfully run on the cluster platform.
+There are five **mandatory** options you must specify on your job to successfully run on the cluster platform.
 These are:

  -n, -\\-ntasks <num_tasks>